Anujsri/Banking/README.md

 ## Banking
- It is a simple banking platform,where a borrower requests for loan and all lender can see his loan request and the information about loan(like amount,time period etc..)  and about the borrower who is asking for loan, and lender can accept or reject his loan request.
+ It is a simple banking platform,where a borrower requests for the loan and all the lenders can see his loan request and the information about loan(like amount,time period etc..)  and about the borrower who is asking for loan, and lender can accept or reject his loan request.